-In most, if not all grilling groups and forums, charcoal grills rule supreme.
-‘Purists’ say you do not get a proper BBQ flavor on a gas grill, it’s cheating, you may as well use your kitchen oven, etc.
+Charcoal grills rule supreme in most, if not all, grilling groups and forums.
+‘Purists’ say you do not get a proper BBQ flavor on a gas grill, it’s cheating, you may as well use your kitchen oven, etc. I disagree.

 Note: This is one in a series of 4 grill comparison articles where we compare the different fuel types, so we also invite you to check out: Pellet Grill vs Charcoal Grill, Pellet Grill Vs Gas Grill, and Electric vs Gas Grill.